UCL-INGI/interactive-syllabus/README.md

 .. inginious:: task-id
     // pre-filled code (can be empty)
 ```
-This will create a CodeMirror Text Area with a button to POST its content as the input of the task `task-id` of the course you exposed via the Simple Grader INGInious plugin, in order to grade the content and thus have a real-time feedback about the code written by the user of the syllabus.
+This will insert the INGInious task referred by `task-id` in the syllabus page.

+To run a syllabus instance locally, run the `interactive-syllabus` command.

 # WSGI

-I you plan to use `WSGI`, replace the `syllabus-webapp` script by the `syllabus.wsgi` script located in the `demo_wsgi` directory.
+I you plan to use `WSGI`, execute the `syllabus.wsgi` script instead of the `syllabus-webapp` script located in the
+`demo_wsgi` directory.